Albani Brewery: Beers

-HC Andersen

-HC Andersen is a strong ale-type beer, first brewed in 1988 when the Albani Breweries decided to create a special beer to celebrate Odense's 1,000th anniversary.
+HC Andersen is a strong ale-type beer with 9% ABV.
+It was first brewed in 1988 when the Albani Breweries decided to create a special beer to celebrate Odense's 1,000th anniversary.
 The beer became so popular that Albani decided to keep it as a part of its product range.
 In 1989, it was marketed under its current name, honouring Hans Christian Andersen.
 A small batch of HC Andersen is brewed every year, and released on Andersen's birthday, April 2.
 Each year's labels depict a different paper cutting by Hans Christian Andersen.
 The bottles are also serial numbered.
 As a result, the beer has become a collector's item.
 The beer is bottom fermented and is matured longer than ordinary beer.
 The result is a beer with a light taste, considering its high alcohol content.